occiware/occiware-ozwillo/README.md

 LATER: energy consumption-specific model and sample data will be provided and will allow for a more meaningful analytics query from a business point of view.

-## To rewrite the extension from scratch:
+## To rewrite the extension from scratch

 If you prefer rewriting the Linked Data extension from scratch rather than using the complete version provided by the demo archive, do as in the EclipseCon slides, with the following hints.

-### Important tip:
-BEWARE docker-machine doesn't allow hyphens in its VM names (better in v2).
+> **Important tip**: BEWARE, docker-machine doesn't allow hyphens in its VM names (better in v2).

-### Extension definition linkeddata.occie:
+### Extension definition linkeddata.occie

-reuse the provided one, or define it using the Extension designer like this:
+Reuse the provided one, or define it using the Extension designer like this:

 ```
 extension linkeddata : "http://occiware.org/linkeddata#"
 import "http://schemas.ogf.org/occi/core#/"